Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Compare the different travel classes offered by Intercity, Eurocity and Trenord when travelling from St-Gallen to Monza.

-Onboard services on Intercity, Eurocity and Trenord
+What are the onboard services on Intercity, Eurocity and Trenord?

 Discover more about the onboard services offered on trains from St-Gallen to Monza.